ARE&M

 (([email protected];))

-India's Amara Raja soars to record high on EV battery deal with China's Gotion
+India's Amara Raja inks licensing deal with China's Gotion for lithium-ion cell manufacturing

-** AMAR to get access to cell technology IP, support for establishing gigafactory; be integrated into Gotion's global supply chain network
+Under the licensing agreement, the Indian company will get access to cell technology IP, support for establishing Gigafactory facilities, and be integrated into Gotion's global supply chain network.

 (([email protected];))